How feasible is the event?

 - Market factors (target market, demand, supply, competition)

-- Operational factors (venue availability, skills required, resources, licenses and permits)
+- Operational factors (venue availability, skills required, resources, licences and permits)

 - Financial factors (costs and predicted revenues, funding sources)